Hemoglobin H disease

-Hemoglobin H (Hb H) Disease, also called alpha-thalassemia intermedia, is a disease affecting hemoglobin, the oxygen carrying molecule within red blood cells.
-It is a form of Alpha-thalassemia which most commonly occurs due to deletion of 3 out of 4 of the α-globin genes.
+Hemoglobin H disease, also called α-thalassemia intermedia, is a disease affecting hemoglobin, the oxygen carrying molecule within red blood cells.
+It is a form of α-thalassemia which most commonly occurs due to deletion of 3 out of 4 of the α-globin genes.

 Pathophysiology

 Hemoglobin H disease is a genetic disorder resulting in absent or impaired production of the α-globin protein, a normal component of the hemoglobin.
 The disease occurs when the α-globin gene expression is reduced to less than 30% of the normal expression.
-In a healthy individual there are four copies of the gene which encode the alpha-globin protein.
-Alpha-globin is encoded by the HBA1 (2 copies) and HBA2 (2 copies) genes.
+In a healthy individual there are four copies of the gene which encode the α-globin protein. α-globin is encoded by the HBA1 (2 copies) and HBA2 (2 copies) genes.
 The genotype of healthy individuals with four normal copies of α-globin is annotated as αα/αα.
-In individuals with deletional Hb H disease, there is deletion of three of the four α-globin alleles, which is annotated as --/-α.
-Non-deletional Hb H disease refers to a decreased alpha-globin that has not occurred as a result of the complete deletion of the DNA sequences encoding HBA1 and HBA2, and this is more rare than the deletional type.
+In individuals with deletional HbH disease, there is deletion of three of the four α-globin alleles, which is annotated as --/-α.
+Non-deletional HbH disease refers to a decreased α-globin that has not occurred as a result of the complete deletion of the DNA sequences encoding HBA1 and HBA2, and this is more rare than the deletional type.

-The most common hemoglobin found within adult red blood cells is Hemoglobin A. The structure of Hb A consists of two α-globin chains bound to two β-globin chains to form a tetramer (a protein made up four protein chains).
-When there is lower than normal production of α-globin, as in Hb H disease, the excess β-globin form β4-tetramers, termed Hemoglobin H. These β4-tetramers accumulate in red blood cells and precipitate to form Hb H inclusion bodies.
+The most common hemoglobin found within adult red blood cells is hemoglobin A. The structure of HbA consists of two α-globin chains bound to two β-globin chains to form a tetramer (a protein made up four protein chains).
+When there is lower than normal production of α-globin, as in HbH disease, the excess β-globin form β4-tetramers, termed hemoglobin H. These β4-tetramers accumulate in red blood cells and precipitate to form HbH inclusion bodies.
 The inclusion bodies in the mature red blood cells are removed by the spleen and this results in an early destruction of these red blood cells.
 This destruction of red blood cells by the spleen is termed extravascular hemolysis.
-Hemoglobin F is the predominant for in the fetus and it also contains α-globin, thus, in severe cases the disease can affect fetal development.
+Hemoglobin F is the predominant form in the fetus and it also contains α-globin, thus, in severe cases the disease can affect fetal development.

 Epidemiology

-The prevalence of Hemoglobin H disease mirrors that of the hemoglobinopathies.
+The prevalence of hemoglobin H disease mirrors that of the hemoglobinopathies.
 As a whole, they are most prevalent in individuals of Asian, African, and Mediterranean decent.
 There is a protective effect against malaria for individuals carrying thalassemia genes, which explains the high frequency of thalassemia within the worldwide population.